[UPDATE from Project Director David Weissman, April 2017]

 Each is edited by a different young gay man—two of whom are in their 20s, and three in their 30s.
 The mentoring, and cross-generational aspects of this project, which were not part of my original proposal, have been extraordinarily rich.

-I’ve already done four film festival presentations of the work – at QDoc in Portland, Frameline in San Francisco, at the Oslo Fusion Film Festival in Norway, and at the Twist Seattle Queer Film Festival.
+I’ve already done five film festival presentations of the work – in 2016 and 2017 at QDoc in Portland, Frameline in San Francisco, at the Oslo Fusion Film Festival in Norway, and at the Twist Seattle Queer Film Festival.
 These have been hour-long programs of excerpt of the various elders (two in Portland, four at all the others) followed by discussions with the editors, and—in San Francisco—with two of the elders.
 Response, and the discussions at each of these screenings has been incredibly enthusiastic.]

 Conversations With Gay Elders